outflux3/SettingsFactory/README.md

 Settings Factory for ProcessWire CMS
 =======================

 Create unlimited settings pages!

-- Alpha status - waiting for more tests.
+- Alpha status - waiting for more tests

-##Support
+- Now supports WireTabs - see the example!

+- Testers and code quality checks needed!

+## Support
 coming soon